RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 ###### Appropriation/Celebrity/Publicity Rights

-> One who appropriates to his own use or benefit the name or likeness of another is subject to liability to the other for invasion of his privacy.
+> One who appropriates to his own use or benefit
+> the name or likeness of another
+> is subject to liability to the other for invasion of his privacy.

 > [Restatement 2nd of Torts &sect; 652C: Appropriation of Name or Likeness](http://tinyurl.com/mwxvn5y)

-The right of publicity, also known by far too many other names (personality rights, celebrity rights, publicity rights, appropriation of name or likeness), is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.
-It is generally considered a property right as opposed to a personal right, and as such, the validity of the right of publicity can survive the death of the individual (to varying degrees depending on the jurisdiction).
+The right of publicity,
+also known by far too many other names
+(personality rights, celebrity rights, publicity rights, appropriation of name or likeness) is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one's identity.
+Unlike a personal right
+(the right to privacy or the right to protect your reputation) the right of publicity is more property right than personality right.
+And since it can be sold and licensed to others, some states provide that the right of publicity survives death.
+Heirs of dead celebrities then inherit the right to control the licensing of the deceased name, image, and likeness.

 > Personality rights are generally considered to consist of two types of rights: